Eisenstein Series on Loop Groups: Eisenstein Series and Their Coefficients

 \subsection{Constant terms and Fourier coefficients}

 In this section we shall compute the constant terms of Eisenstein series along unipotent radicals of parabolic subgroups of $\wh{G}.$ In the classical theory \cite{Lan}, if $P=MN$ is a parabolic subgroup of $G$, $f$ is a cusp form on $M(\mb{A})$, then the $L$-functions associated to $f$ and the representations of $^LM$ on $^L\mf{n}$ will appear in certain constant terms of the Eisenstein series\ induced by $f$.
 Unfortunately for loop groups the constant terms are all trivial.
-However we will obtain certain products of $L$-functions in the Fourier coefficients of Eisenstein series.
+However we will obtain certain non-trivial higher Fourier coefficients of the Eisenstein series.